Subject leader: Miss A Watkiss

 Science teaching follows the National Curriculum and is based around the 5 types of enquiry.
 Every lesson is based around a question to be answered through enquiry so that children are able to construct knowledge and understanding from the outcomes.
 A sense of wonder and curiosity is fostered in Science through carefully chosen prompts and investigations.

-Within the Greenfield Curriculum, Science units are blocked so children will study Science for several weeks at a time.
-Children therefore focus on a Science topic in order to immerse them in the theme and enable deep learning.
+Within the Greenfield Curriculum, Science units are blocked so that children will study Science for several weeks at a time.
+Children therefore focus on a Science topic in order to immerse themselves in the theme and enable deep learning.

 Please see our Science Topic Map and Knowledge and Skills Progression documents below, which include information about each year group.